If you’re looking for a tasty milk alternative, almond milk is one of the popular choices. But can almond milk go bad?

 It’s easy to do when the dairy-free milk comes in a resealable carton.
 But if it doesn’t, grab an airtight container or pitcher and use it instead.

 Homemade almond milk should always be stored in the fridge.
+And make sure the almonds you use aren’t gone bad.
+Here’s how to tell if almonds are bad.

 How Long Almond Milk Lasts